 The United Kingdom’s Medicines & Healthcare Regulatory Agency (MHRA) has launched an information and safety campaign concerning dangerous fake diet pills.
 The MHRA is asking U.K. residents to not take chances with lose-weight-fast promises with their “Dodgy Diet Pills” campaign, warning consumers that “fake or unlicensed medical products sold as slimming pills are untested,” and…[...]

 Update: On December 13, 2017, the U.S. Court of Appeals for the Second Circuit vacated William Scully’s conviction because a lower court “declined to allow Scully to introduce evidence at his 2015 trial showing he sought legal advice about importing drugs with foreign labels from one of his lawyers.”
-The judge remanded the case back to a lower…[...]
+Ultimately Scully pleaded guilty to one charge of…[...]

 Royal Pharmaceutical Society and UK morning show Daybreak surveyed 2,500 UK pharmacists on fake online pharmacies.
 Results show counterfeit drugs and fake online pharmacies are a growing threat to patients in the United Kingdom as well as the United States.
 A 2013 survey of pharmacists in the United Kingdom found that UK patients are exposing…[...]

 Click image to download G-8 Infographic (pdf) The countries of the Group of 8 (G8) have begun to work together to try and fight the global scourge of counterfeit medications.
 Their efforts are important, as most of the G8 member countries are having their own problems with counterfeit drug crime.
 In May 2013 leaders from…[...]